-- encourages regular physical activity - fosters community development, social integration and positive mental health - contributes to tourism, employment and infrastructure.
+- encourages regular physical activity - fosters community development, social integration and positive mental health - contributes to tourism, employment and infrastructure.94

-Active travel can be impacted by perceived amenity as well as safety concerns (including parental concerns about danger from traffic, personal safety and among older people, fear of falling).
+Active travel can be impacted by perceived amenity as well as safety concerns (including parental concerns about danger from traffic, personal safety and among older people, fear of falling).99

 Cost can be a barrier to physical activity.
 Australians spend about \$11 billion a year on sport and physical activity.
-It adds significant cost to a household budget which partly explains why people who are on low-incomes or who are unemployed are less likely to take part.
+It adds significant cost to a household budget which partly explains why people who are on low-incomes or who are unemployed are less likely to take part.100

-- Promote and support safe active travel for adults and children (for example, through integrated land use planning and transport policy, accessible change rooms and free end-of-trip facilities, participation incentives, reduced car registration for bicycle commuters). - Offer free or low-cost physical activity and free use of active recreation opportunities including access to natural environments and afterhours use of public, school sport and recreation facilities.
-Q n
+- Promote and support safe active travel for adults and children (for example, through integrated land use planning and transport policy, accessible change rooms and free end-of-trip facilities, participation incentives, reduced car registration for bicycle commuters).
+Q 11 - Offer free or low-cost physical activity and free use of active recreation opportunities including access to natural environments and afterhours use of public, school sport and recreation facilities.
+Q [†]

 - Use subsidies, vouchers and other financial incentives and design programs to help increase participation in sport and active recreation, particularly for priority groups (for example, individuals and families who are on low incomes, new migrants, people who are inactive, people with disability, people in rural and remote areas). - Explore existing fiscal policies to ensure they appropriately incentivise active travel and public transport use. - Make recreation and sport facilities more available, of higher quality and accessible to all ages and abilities (for example, through rental equipment, children practice/parent train programs). - Implement more regular and free physical activity initiatives and events for the community that promote mass participation in physical activities.
-These should be fun, inclusive and appropriate and held in accessible spaces, with a focus on those least likely to participate. - Connect people with appropriate and inclusive physical activities and providers/organisations in their community who deliver these activities, focusing on priority groups and key life transition points (like leaving school, starting a family, retirement).
+These should be fun, inclusive and appropriate and held in accessible spaces, with a focus on those least likely to participate.